chingu-voyages/v47-tier3-team-33/README.md

 - Event Details: Each event listing provides comprehensive details about the event selected.
 - RSVP: Users can RSVP to events directly through the app.
 - Social Integration: Omni allows users to share events with friends and family through social media platforms.
-- Nofifications: Users can be notified when an organizer has responded to their messages on the app.
+- Notifications: Users can be notified when an organizer has responded to their messages on the app.
 - Event Creation: Businesses, organizations and individuals can create and promote their own events within the app.